hellproxy/robot-archery/README.md

 Let's imagine we're looking at the target which has 3 arrows in it.
 The arrows can be ordered by their closeness to the bullseye.
 We know there are 3! possible orderings, but which of these orderings mean that robot 2 won **on this shot**?

+> ℹ️ From here on, I'll be using sequences of numbers to describe the outcomes of archery matches.
+These sequences represent the **spatial** ordering of the numbers, with the first element being the furthest from the bullseye.
+For example, the sequence `1243` means that the 1st shot was furthest away, followed by the 2nd, and 4th.
+The 3rd shot which was the closest to the bullseye.

 ```
 123     no
 132     yes!